laszlocph/gimlet-docs/docs/setup/bitbucket-server.md

-# Self-host with Bitbucket Server
+# On-premise installation with Bitbucket Server

 On this page you will learn how to install the self hosted version of Gimlet.io.